Year 4

 PE

 PE will be taught by both our specialist sports coaches and class teachers.
-We will begin with units focussing on Dance and Netball.
-After half term, we will move onto our Tag Rugby and Ball skills units.
+We will begin with units focussing on lacrosse and rugby.
+After half term, we will move onto our athletics and outdoor adventurous activities.
+Children should come to school dressed in their PE kits on PE days – please keep an eye on class dojo for reminders of when these are.

 Spanish